beumsk/rpg/README.md

 - Enemy lvlUp => dmg+20% & def+10%
 - Items are in shop and rewards
 - Stuff are in shop or rewards
-- Attacks are in rewards only??
+- Attacks are in rewards andlvlup

 ## Todo

-- how to assign attacks to enemies?
-  - should they have the same ones as player attacks?

 > first release

-1. items review: states >< attacks
-2. attacks review: crits, elemental, bonus and malus
-3. story review: new world texts, new element mastered
-4. graphics: colors, animations, transitions
+4. graphics: colors, animations, transitions, backgrounds
 5. sprites: items, stuff, maps, more players?
-6. sounds: attacks, clicks, movements

 - review fight screen without canvas? => easier to write, add image etc

-- get stronger faster? (enemies gain 20hp per map, player gain dmg+20%...)
-  - panoplie boost??
-  - introduce new attacks? world finished & lvlup?
-    - how to balance with new player attacks?

 > randomize

-- randomScreen => select random reward (items, stuff, attacks?, boost?)
-  - offer option to pick between average reward (5) or random (1-10) ??
+- rewardScreen => add boost? && option to pick average (5) or random (1-10) ?
 - random dmg => attack have range of dmg

 > other

+- give enemies more attacks => should they have the same ones as player attacks?
+- handle items curing malus

 - handle how is the game saved, loaded
 - new > ask name > intro (dialog screen??) > world